jcampon/RockPaperScissors/README.md

 # Rock Paper Scissors

-__An ASP.Net MVC implementation of the Rock-Paper-Scissors game "Rock Paper Scissors"__
+__An ASP.Net MVC implementation of the game "Rock Paper Scissors"__

 Write an application that lets you play Rock-Paper-Scissors according to this criteria: